 Other discrepancies between permanent residency and citizenship status include the wait time when bringing family members over to the U.S. to join you.

-To find out more of your rights as a permanent resident, contact the Law Offices of Spar & Bernstein at 1-800-529-5465.
+To find out more of your rights as a permanent resident, contact the Law Offices of Spar & Bernstein for an immigration attorney at 1-800-529-5465.
 Attorney Advertisement.
 Prior successful results do not guarantee a similar outcome.